jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@kalluriR2009-BasicsEpithelialmesenchymalTransition.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "The basics of epithelial-mesenchymal transition"
 tags: 👁, 🖉, 🖋
-citekey: kalluriR2009-BasicsEpithelialmesenchymalTransition
+citekey: "kalluriR2009-BasicsEpithelialmesenchymalTransition"
-imported: 2025-01-31 06:29
+imported: 2025-02-18 06:25
 ---

 # The basics of epithelial-mesenchymal transition